How can I protect myself while online?

 When on a wireless network realize that all information being sent to and from your computer can be intercepted and read by someone nearby.
 Prevent this from happening by only logging into a secure network using WEP or WPA.
 If this is a home wireless network, make sure it is secure.

-Be concerned when logging into an account from a friends computer.
+Be concerned when logging into an account on a friend's computer.
 A computer or network you are not familiar with could intentionally or unintentionally log usernames and passwords.
 Finally, when logging into any site on a friends computer never save the password information on their browser.

 Be aware of those around you